 1. Never Leave Bad Grapes on the Stem

-Do not leave bad grapes on your freshly picked grapes, regardless of whether they are kept in the refrigerator or pantry.
+Do not leave bad grapes together with your freshly picked grapes, regardless of whether they are kept in the refrigerator or pantry.
 Examine the grapes' clusters every two days and eliminate the ones that are not good.

 It's more important than you realize.
 Eliminating rotten or mouldy grapes before they can impact the rest of the cluster will allow you to preserve their freshness for a longer period.